-A big thanks to the following sponsors for coming on board to support our event:
+A big thanks to our sponsors for coming on board to support our 2016 event.

 BUY YOUR TICKETS TODAY!

 General admission tickets to the afternoon and evening tasting sessions are available in advance through this website only - no tickets will be available at the door.
-Event tickets are $55 if purchased prior to January 4th, or $65 if purchased January 5th to 30th.
-Tickets include a souvenir tasting glass to keep, 6 tasting tokens (4oz pours), tasty tapas food from local restaurants, live local music, craft beer learning sessions, and an art exhibit.
-Additional tasting tokens (4oz pours) will be available on-site for $2 each or 3 for $5.
+Event tickets are $59 if purchased prior to January 3rd, or $69 if purchased from January 4th to 28th.
+Tickets include a souvenir tasting glass to keep, 6 tasting tokens (4oz pours), tasty tapas from local restaurants, live local music, craft beer learning sessions, silent auction and art exhibits.
+Additional tasting tokens will be available on-site 3 for $5.
 All sessions are 19+ years old and 2 pieces of valid ID are required for entry.
 Please select which session you'd like to attend below:

 Please click on the headings below to learn more.

-Proudly held at the end of January to embrace winter, Kiwanis AleFest joins the community’s social calendar to offer attendees the unique opportunity to taste and discover a variety of high quality, specialty and premium craft beers.
+Proudly held at the end of January to embrace winter, Kiwanis AleFest joins the community’s social calendar to offer attendees the unique opportunity to taste and discover a variety of high quality, local, handcrafted beers.
 The region is a fantastic beer market, with a mix of urban sophistication, rugged determination, spectacular wilderness and a thirst for products that support quality of life.
 Prince George is the hub of the north, offering all the amenities and benefits of a thriving city as the province's northern capital.
-The City will host the nation two weeks after the event at the 2015 Canada Winter Games.
-2015 is also milestone year not just for Prince George but for Kiwanis International.
-Like our city, we too are celebrating our 100th year anniversary.

-With similarities to a wine tasting festival, Kiwanis AleFest will feature a selection of two separate tastings sessions, tapas food from our community's finest restaurants, a souvenir tasting glass, craft beer learning sessions and live music and an art exhibit.
-The event is modeled after similar craft beer tasting events throughout BC, and by peer Kiwanis club events such as Kiwanis Tulare's Brewfest, Kiwanis Thousand Oaks' Brew Fest and Kiwanis Janesville's Fall Fest of Ale.
+With similarities to a wine tasting festival, Kiwanis AleFest is the Great Northern BC Beer Festival.
+It features three separate tastings sessions, tapas food from our community's finest restaurants, a souvenir tasting glass, craft beer learning sessions and live music and an art exhibit.
+The event is modeled after similar craft beer tasting events throughout BC, and by peer Kiwanis clubs in United States.

 ▼ GIVING BACK